 After hours of research, our number one recommendation is Lemonade Pet Insurance.
 Lemonade is a company that offers competitive rates, fast payments, and a hassle-free customer experience.

 Choosing the best insurance policy for your cat requires cultivating an understanding of the pet insurance business and doing a little self-reflection about your unique needs.
-We’ve reviewed a total of 12 of the top insurance companies in 2021.
+We’ve reviewed a total of 9 of the top insurance companies on the market today.

 Michelle Schenker, COO and founder of Canine Journal, recalls the terrifying moment when a Copperhead snake bit her new pup.